Welcome to the Department of Pesticide Regulation

 (A) To personally receive information about pesticides to which he or she may be exposed;

-(B) For his or her physician or employee representative to receive information about pesticides to which he or she may be exposed; and
+(B) For his or her physician or an employee representative designated in writing to receive information about pesticides to which he or she may be exposed;

-(C) To be protected against retaliatory action due to the exercise of any of his or her rights.
+(C) To be protected against retaliatory action due to the exercise of any of his or her rights; and

-(c) An employee who holds a valid personal pesticide license or certificate issued by the department, a valid verification of training card issued under the authority of the U. S. Environmental Protection Agency, current documented pesticide handler training pursuant to Section 6724, or other valid certificate of pesticide training approved by the director is considered to be trained for the purposes of this Section.
+(c) An employee who holds a valid personal pesticide license or certificate issued by the department, current documented pesticide handler training pursuant to section 6724, or other valid certificate of pesticide training approved by the director is considered to be trained for the purposes of this section.

-(d) The information shall be presented in a manner the employee can understand, orally from written materials or audio visually, using nontechnical terms.
-The trainer shall respond to employee questions.
+(d) The information shall be presented in a manner the employee can understand, orally from written materials or audio visually, using nontechnical terms in a location reasonably free from distraction.
+The trainer shall be present throughout the training and shall respond to employee questions.

 (1) A California certified applicator;